ritiek/ritiek.github.io/_posts/2022-10-04-flashing-tasmota-on-a-tuya-based-bulb.md

 Experimenting further with the unused GPIO pins, it seems like the bulb also supports Cold White and Warm White (check the docs what they mean!) which is really a nice bonus to have!

+I'm not sure of the purpose of Template Configuration and if it would have been helpful for my case.
+Nonetheless, I copied my Module Configuration over to my Template Configuration as well.

 <p align="center">